 Welcome to Fostering 101

-First, we want to thank you for considering becoming a foster home for GGBR!
+First, we want to thank you for considering this role with GGBR!
 WE ALWAYS NEED FOSTER HOMES.
-It’s probably the most challenging job in the organization, but also the most rewarding.
-You’re giving each dog you foster another chance at having a happy life, starting with you.
-Not everyone can say that they made a difference in a dog’s life AND also in the lives of the people who adopt them.
+It’s the most rewarding and vital role in our organization.
+You’re giving each dog you foster another chance at a happy life, starting with you.
+Not everyone can say they made a difference in a dog’s life and in the lives of the people who adopt them.

 What is a foster home?
-A foster home is a family who takes into their home one of GGBR’s homeless basset hounds.
+A foster home is a person or family who takes one of GGBR’s homeless basset hounds into their home.
 They care for and evaluate the dog’s temperament until a new forever home is found.
 Foster homes are essential to a successful adoption.
-They have first hand experience with the dog and can aide our Adoption Coordinator in placing the dog in the right home.
+They have firsthand experience with the dog and can help our Adoption Coordinator place it in the right home.
 If you would love to have a basset hound, but are not in a position to take on full responsibility for a hound right now, this is a great way to get to know what might be involved, to get to know the breed, and maybe to meet the one hound that will steal your heart!
-Our foster homes get first call on their foster dogs when it comes to choosing their forever home.
-Although you will probably fall in love with nearly every hound you foster, you can be sure that they are going on to the best home we can find... and often you can stay in touch and get photos/updates etc. so they never really leave your heart!
+Our foster homes get the first call on their foster dogs when it comes to choosing their forever home.
+Although you will probably fall in love with nearly every hound you foster, you can be sure that they are going on to the best home we can find... and often you can stay in touch and get photos/updates, etc., so they never really leave your heart!

-Below is list of Frequently Asked Questions about fostering for GGBR:
+Below is a list of Frequently Asked Questions about fostering for GGBR:

 Question: What is the process to become a foster home?